benjaminion/LLL_erc20/README.md

 A fully functional (but as yet not fully tested) implementation of the [ERC20 token standard](https://theethereum.wiki/w/index.php/ERC20_Token_Standard).

 I know it looks a bit long-winded, but of the (original) 349 lines, 84 are blank, 138 are comment, and only 127 are actual code.
 These Lisp-like languages lend themselves to sparse layout and lots of whitespace.
 I like this.
 It is possible to write LLL code [much more compactly](https://github.com/ethereum/cpp-ethereum/wiki/LLL-Examples-for-PoC-5/04fae9e627ac84d771faddcf60098ad09230ab58), but I find that style quite impenetrable, and there's really no efficiency advantage.
-And, actually, quite a lot of the preamble is re-usable and could be moved to an include file (yes, LLL has a mechanism for this).
+Actually, quite a lot of the preamble is re-usable and could be moved to an include file (yes, LLL has a mechanism for this).